 So I picked up the Fuji XF 23mm f/1.4.
 Worst case, I can onsell it without any trouble as it is a very sought after lens in the second-hand market.

 I am very happy with this as an everyday carry street photography camera.
 It hasn’t been out of arms reach in the week of owning the camera.
 In terms of looks, it’s a stunner.
 Especially when I put one of the Cultured Kiwi camera straps on it.
 I still think it’s the best Fuji camera for Street Photography.

 Fuji X-T1 Sample Images

 I can’t just be one of those guys that posts pictures of cameras on a website.
 That is easy you don’t have to leave home.
 However, the true beauty of this camera lies in the joy of using it!
 I have been using it daily over the past week.

 Here are some of the moments I have captured throughout East London, UK.
 The majority of these shots were shot at an ISO of 6400, a shutter speed of 1/250 and Aperture of f/8.
 The Fuji Velvia/VIVID preset was then applied to the RAW file in Lightroom.

-Do you have a favourite fuji street photography camera and why?
+Do you have a favourite Fuji street photography camera and why?
 Drop it in the comments below.
 I would genuinely start a discussion around this.
-Gear is such an often spoken about subject, but as time goes on I think it means less and less.
+Gear is the one subject that excites everyone, but as time goes on I think it means less and less.
 It is more about what you put in front of whatever gear you have that counts.

 Thanks for reading and if you need anything please let me know.